Managing Change in Virtual Organizations: Issues and Challenges

 Solving Issues and Challenges in Organizational Change Management in Virtual Companies

 Successfully changing a virtual organization requires a holistic understanding of the issues linked to communication, workflows and workplaces, technological barriers, and sociocultural factors.
 Managers can address communication issues by practicing concise but detailed communication in speech and writing.
 Virtual employees should also do the same.
-The challenges in workflows and workplaces require openness among management, to encourage workers to provide possibly personal information about their actual workflows and workplaces, as well as their sociocultural environments.
+The challenges in workflows and workplaces require openness among management, to encourage workers to provide personal information about their actual workflows and workplaces, as well as their sociocultural environments.
 To overcome the technological barriers to organizational change, leaders and managers must institutionalize programs and procedures to achieve streamlined and easy transitions to using new technologies.
 The involvement of the IT Department is essential for this purpose.

 In addition to these approaches, modifications are necessary in organizational change models when applying them.
 Traditional change models, such as Lewin’s and Kotter’s, are most suited to non-virtual organizations.
 The characteristics and issues involving virtual organizational design reduce the effectiveness of these traditional models.
 Nonetheless, adjustments in these models could lead to success in change implementation.
 For example, regular one-on-one interviews involving a supervisor in a specialized role can gather data about individual workers’ virtual workplace characteristics and sociocultural environments.
 The resulting information can help managers develop a change model aligned to the specific needs of the virtual organization and its human resources.